 Overview of Indiana Taxes

 Indiana has a flat statewide income tax.
-In 2017, that rate fell to 3.23% and has remained there for the 2019 tax year.
+In 2017, this rate fell to 3.23% and remains there through the 2021 tax year.
 However, many counties charge an additional income tax.
-The statewide sales tax is 7% and the average effective property tax rate is 0.87%.
-Retired?
-Use our Retirement Income Tax Calculator.
+The statewide sales tax is 7% and the average effective property tax rate is 0.75%.

 Number of State Personal Exemptions